 PURPOSE:

 The radiation protection program and implementing procedures are intended to ensure adequate protection of worker health and safety from exposure to radiation from radioactive material during routine nuclear reactor operation.
 Licensee procedures, 10 CFR Part 19, “Notes, Instructions and Reports to Workers: Inspection and Investigations,” and 10 CFR Part 20, “Standards for Protection Against Radiation,” address the as-low-as-reasonably-achievable (ALARA) program, external exposure, internal exposure, respiratory protection, posting and labeling, survey, and reporting requirements.
-This activity will provide you with a general understanding of the applicable regulatory requirements, the licensee’s radiation protection program, and implementing procedures
+This activity will provide you with a general understanding of the applicable regulatory requirements, the licensee’s radiation protection program, and implementing procedures and help you comply with licensee and NRC radiological requirements.

 COMPETENCY AREA: INSPECTION